About the College

 Research Opportunities

 Faculty in the College of Health and Human Development are world renowned for multidisciplinary research on all aspects of human health, developmental sciences, and management in hospitality, healthcare, human services, recreation and other service organizations.
-Undergraduates have opportunities to work with some of the brightest and most well-respected researchers in the world.
+Undergraduates have opportunities to work with and be mentored by some of the most accomplished researchers in their fields.

 MORE INFORMATION ABOUT RESEARCH AND RESEARCH CENTERS